EmanuelleViana/EmanuelleViana/README.md

 - HTML
 - CSS

-🌱 I’m currently learning...
+🌱 I’m currently learning React
-- React

 💬 You can find me at...
 - [Linkedin](https://www.linkedin.com/in/emanuelle-viana/)